 One noteworthy advantage of running is its intensity.
 It promotes fitness quickly and efficiently and burns more calories than many other activities.
 In addition, research published in 2014 found that running only once or twice a week can significantly cut the risk of death from cardiovascular disease.
 This proved true regardless of how fast or slow the run and even held true when total weekly running time was less than an hour.
 The study included 55,137 adults between the ages of 18 to 100.
 Results showed that the runners had a 30 percent lower risk of death from all causes, a 45 percent lower risk of death from heart disease or stroke, and on average lived three years longer than the nonrunners in the study.

-On the downside, the chance of injury with running is greater than for most other aerobic activities.
-Running traumatizes the body, especially joints in the legs, knees, and back, as well as the kidneys.
-You can minimize this possibility by taking several precautions.
-Never run on concrete.
+On the downside, running poses a greater risk of injury than many other aerobic activities.
+It is especially hard on joints in the legs, knees, and back, as well as on the kidneys.
+To minimize these risks, never run on concrete.
 If possible, run on cinder tracks or dirt paths.
 Asphalt is not as bad as concrete but not as good as dirt.
-Always wear well-made running shoes designed to minimize shock to the joints, and get a new pair whenever your present ones start to wear out.
-Women should wear athletic bras or other breast supports.
 Warm up before you start a run, not by stretching but by running in slow motion.
 Here’s where you can read more about the pros and cons of running.